creativelittledots/append-posts-rest-api/README.md

 # Append Posts to REST API

-Get child posts or posts (and custom post types) belonging to categories (and custom taxonomies) in one single request.
+Get child posts, revisions or posts (and custom post types) belonging to categories (and custom taxonomies) in one single request.

 ## Children